 I have art in the LGBT Literature Issue of Phati'tude Magazine in New York City.
 You can preview the issue via the link below but my image only appears in the hard copy, available from their website or Amazon.

 I am the featured artist in The French Literary Review this October, an elegant little journal in the south of France focusing its passion for poetry and prose around France or themes in connection with its history and culture.
-It is now published and available online or
+It is now published

 Now Available Lady Jane's Miscellany magazine features the work of critically acclaimed poets, dramatists, essayists, short story writers, artists and more!
 I'm really pleased to be the featured artist for their second issue with a 7 page interview and several